Stay NJ Could Give You $6,500: The Deadline You Can't Miss

 • Have on hand your latest property tax bill or property information from the state Tax Assessor’s office.

-• Also, have your gross income from your most recent state income tax return.
+• Have your gross income from your most recent state income tax return.

-New Jersey residents who are eligible for PAS-1 may use the application for ANCHOR, “Senior Freeze,” and Stay NJ in 2025.
+New Jersey residents who are eligible for PAS-1 might use the application for ANCHOR, “Senior Freeze,” and Stay NJ in 2025.

-However, applicants under 65 or those who aren’t receiving Social Security Disability benefits cannot use PAS-1 and are not eligible for Stay NJ.
+However, applicants under age 65 or those who aren’t receiving Social Security Disability benefits (PDF) can't use PAS-1 and are not eligible for Stay NJ.

 How much is Stay NJ?